Load from a Data Warehouse

 For example:

-// Format 1: URI only
+// Format 1: SQL query statement

 DEFINE FILENAME query_person = "$s1:SELECT id,name,gender FROM ldbc.person";

-// Format 2: URI and configuration file
+// Format 2: Configuration file

 DEFINE FILENAME bq_inline_json = """$s1:myfile.json""";

-// Format 3: URI and inline JSON
+// Format 3: Inline JSON

 DEFINE FILENAME query_person="""$s1:{